Jon Lester: Personal life

 As of June 11, 2019, Forbes estimated that Lester's annual income was $25.3 million.

 Lester grew up in Puyallup, Washington and attended All Saints School.
 He later attended Bellarmine Preparatory School where he was a three-time MVP and three-time All-Area selection.
-On January 9, 2009, Lester married Farrah Stone Johnson, who he met in 2007 while making rehab starts in single-A Greenville.
+On January 9, 2009, Lester married Farrah Stone Johnson, whom he met in 2007 while making rehab starts in single-A Greenville.
 Together, they have two sons and one daughter.
 During the season, they resided in the Graceland West neighborhood of Chicago in a $3.8 million home, but sold it in 2021 after Lester left the Cubs.
 They reside in the Buckhead neighborhood of Atlanta during the offseason, and Lester owns 1,500 acres in the southwest part of Georgia.

 Lester and his wife Farrah established NVRQT, short for "Never Quit", in 2011 to support children with cancer and researchers working towards a cure.

 In his free time, Lester is an avid hunter and a wine aficionado.
 During the 2015 offseason, in an attempt to woo him, the Chicago Cubs sent Lester fine wines and camouflage Cubs shirts.